balena-io/balena-cli/doc/cli.markdown

 #### --dockerfile &#60;Dockerfile&#62;

-Alternative Dockerfile name/path, relative to the source folder
+Alternative Dockerfile (or docker-compose file) name/path, relative to the source folder

 #### --logs